EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

 - TPA-21 Use boto3 for AWS deployments.
-This enables SSO login and other useful features
+This enables SSO login and other useful features.

-### Minor changes

-- TPA-202 Add harp-config hook
+- TPA-202 Add harp-config hook.
+This deploy-time hook executes after HARP is installed and configured and before it is started on all nodes where HARP is installed.
-- TPA-185 Update example tpaexec configure invocations in docs
-- TPA-184 Add rebuild-sources command to short-circuit source rebuilds
-- TPA-134 Add custom wait_for_ssh ansible module

 ### Bugfixes

-- TPA-181 Set python version to 2 on RHEL 7
+- TPA-181 Set default python version to 2 on RHEL 7.
+Formerly, tpaexec
+  could generate a config.yml with the unsupported combination of RHEL 7 and python 3.
-- TPA-210 Fix aws deployments using existing security groups
+- TPA-210 Fix aws deployments using existing security groups.
+Such a deployment used to fail at provision-time but will now work as expected.
-- TPA-189 Remove group_vars directory on deprovision
+- TPA-189 Remove group_vars directory on deprovision.
+This fixes a problem that caused a subsequent provision to fail because of a dangling symlink.
-- TPA-175 Correctly configure systemd to leave shared memory segments alone
+- TPA-175 Correctly configure systemd to leave shared memory segments alone.
+This only affects source builds.
-- TPA-160 Allow version setting for haproxy and PEM
+- TPA-160 Allow version setting for haproxy and PEM.
+This fixes a bug whereby latest versions of packages would be installed even if a specific version was specified.
-- TPA-172 Install EFM on the correct set of hosts
+- TPA-172 Install EFM on the correct set of hosts.
+EFM should be installed only on postgres servers that are members of the cluster, not servers which have postgres installed for other reasons, such as PEM servers.
-- TPA-113 Serialize PEM agent registration
+- TPA-113 Serialize PEM agent registration.
+This avoids a race condition when several hosts try to run pemworker --register-agent at the same time.

 ## v23.5 (2022-08-22)